kevin-ai-04/TrackLearn/README.md

 # TrackLearn

-TrackLearn is a study platform for browsing learning content, tracking progress, and building your own private study library.
+TrackLearn is a study platform for browsing learning content, tracking progress, saving selected courses to a personal library, and reading downloaded courses offline.

 It supports two usage modes:

-- Browse the public course catalog overview without signing in
+- Browse the public landing page and course catalog overview without signing in
-- Sign in to add courses to your library, read course content, save progress, create private subjects and notes, and submit content for review
+- Sign in to use the home dashboard, add courses to your library, read course content, save synced progress, download courses for offline reading, create private subjects and notes, and submit content for review

 Currently hosted at [TrackLearn](https://tracklearn.vercel.app/)